Knuust/SePass/ReadMe.md

  If you are looking to reproduce the results from our corresponding paper (unpublished, in review) you can find detailed instructions and scripts in [the evaluation folder](/evaluation/) and our train and test password lists in the [data folder](/data/)

  # Usage
+The gensim models need to be in a directory named *models* in the same directory as SePass.py to be found.

 ```
  SePass.py [-h] [--debug] [-len LIST_LENGTH]